tonyjara/codefleet-website/CONTRIBUTING.md

 3. Make your changes and format your code with Prettier.
 4. Commit your changes with a descriptive commit message.
 5. Push your branch to your fork on GitHub.
-6. Open a PR against the main branch of the CodeGuild repository.
+6. Open a PR against the main branch of the CodeFleet repository.

-Thank you for contributing to CodeGuild!
+Thank you for contributing to CodeFleet!